guide

 The Chemistry Behind the Mistake

 Diesel fuel is an oily, heavy hydrocarbon blend that serves a dual purpose in your engine: it's both the combustion fuel and the lubricant for the entire fuel injection system.
-Every time diesel flows through your high-pressure fuel pump, injectors, and fuel lines, it coats precision-machined metal surfaces with a thin protective film.
-Gasoline, by contrast, is a lighter solvent.
+Every time diesel flows through your high-pressure fuel pump, injectors, and fuel lines, it coats precision-machined metal surfaces with a thin protective film. petrol, by contrast, is a lighter solvent.
 When it enters a diesel fuel system, it strips away that lubrication immediately.

 Diesel engines rely on compression ignition — the fuel-air mixture is compressed so tightly that it self-ignites without a spark plug.
-Diesel fuel has a high cetane rating, which measures how readily it ignites under compression.
-Gasoline has a high octane rating, which measures its resistance to ignition under compression.
+Diesel fuel has a high cetane rating, which measures how readily it ignites under compression. petrol has a high octane rating, which measures its resistance to ignition under compression.
 These are fundamentally opposite properties.

 What Happens Inside the Engine

 • Fuel pump degradation: Modern diesel engines use high-pressure common rail injection systems operating at pressures up to 29,000 PSI.
-The fuel pump relies on diesel's lubricating properties.
-Gasoline acts as a solvent, causing metal-on-metal contact that produces fine metallic shavings within minutes of operation.
+The fuel pump relies on diesel's lubricating properties. petrol acts as a solvent, causing metal-on-metal contact that produces fine metallic shavings within minutes of operation.

 • Injector damage: Those metallic shavings from the fuel pump travel downstream into the fuel injectors.
 Diesel injectors have microscopic tolerances — some spray holes are smaller than a human hair.
 Metallic debris scores these precision components, causing uneven spray patterns, poor atomization, and eventually total injector failure.

-• Combustion problems: Even if the engine manages to run on a gas-diesel mixture, the combustion characteristics are all wrong.
-Gasoline detonates prematurely under diesel compression ratios, creating knock that stresses the pistons, connecting rods, and crankshaft bearings.
+• Combustion problems: Even if the engine manages to run on a gas-diesel mixture, the combustion characteristics are all wrong. petrol detonates prematurely under diesel compression ratios, creating knock that stresses the pistons, connecting rods, and crankshaft bearings.

 • Catalytic converter and DPF damage: Incomplete and abnormal combustion sends unburned hydrocarbons into the diesel particulate filter (DPF) and catalytic converter, potentially causing overheating and melting of internal components.